xuanzhichen/cadimulc/README.md

 ```

+*Note*: Due to schedule limitation,
+CADIMULC has NOT achieved installment license for the time being.
+Users who want to apply causal discovery algorithms or
+call relevant working-flow modules
+could opt to directly clone the folder `cadimulc`
+to their own development environment (prerequisite packages are listed above).

 ## Citation
 - Please cite the following paper if you would like to use the MLC-LiNGAM approach in your reports or publications:
 ```